Submissions

 4.1 Approval and Informed Consent

-• Observational and intervention studies must present a letter of approval from the Research Ethics Committee on Human Research (CEISH), in the case of having an exemption letter issued by the President of the CEISH, it must be attached.
+Observational and intervention studies must present a letter of approval from the Human Research Ethics Committee (CEISH).
+If there is an exemption letter issued by the CEISH President, it must also be attached.

-For the authorization of clinical trials, refer to the National Agency for Regulation, Control and Sanitary Surveillance-ARCSA.
+For clinical trial authorization, refer to the National Agency for Regulation, Control, and Sanitary Surveillance (ARCSA).

-Authors must declare their participation in the manuscript, including their names after each role according to their article.
-This section will be sent within the cover letter and will be included in the article during the editorial process to maintain anonymity during the review process.
+Authors must declare their participation in the manuscript, listing their names after each role corresponding to the article.
+This section will be submitted within the cover letter and included in the article during the editorial process to maintain anonymity during the review process.

-To prevent ambiguity, authors must explicitly declare whether or not there are conflicts of interest, providing additional details if necessary in a letter.
+To prevent ambiguity, authors must explicitly declare whether they have any conflicts of interest and provide additional details if necessary in a letter.

-Since conflicts of interest can be frequent and almost unavoidable at times, this declaration guides editors, but is not a condition for acceptance or non-acceptance of a manuscript.
+Since conflicts of interest are frequent and sometimes inevitable, this declaration serves as guidance for editors, but it is not a condition for accepting or rejecting a manuscript.

 4.4 Acknowledgments

-When necessary, mention persons, centers, or entities that collaborated in the realization and execution of the study and/or preparation of the manuscript, but whose degree of participation does not imply authorship.
+When necessary, people, centers, or entities that contributed to the execution of the study or preparation of the manuscript but whose involvement does not imply authorship should be mentioned.

 4.5 Funding

-Authors must declare the institutions, programs, scholarships, or grants, directly or indirectly financially supporting the study or work carried out.
-In the absence of these sources, they must declare if the work was done with the authors' own funds.
+Authors must declare the institutions, programs, scholarships, or grants that directly or indirectly supported the study or work.
+If none, they should state if the work was conducted with the authors' own funds.

 5. References